PDF Print E-mail

 2. EAPs help save jobs and money by reducing employee turnover.

-3. EAPs have been shown to increase morale since they focus on helping employees become productive again.
+3. Employee Assistance Programs have been shown to increase morale since they focus on helping employees become productive again.

 4. EAPs are preventative.
 They educate, evaluate, and plan solutions for a wide variety of personal issues helping both employees and their family members resolve issues before they become overwhelming or impact work performance.

-5. EAPs are an effective tool in assisting supervisors to better manage the workplace and troubled employees.
+5. Employee Assistance Programs are an effective tool in assisting supervisors to better manage the workplace and troubled employees.
 EAPs are a proactive way for companies to extend a caring, helping hand while building a more productive workforce.

 6. EAPs provide employees with a valuable resource for helping them cope with a wide variety of issues on and off the job, including alcohol and drug abuse, overall mental well being, marital/relationship issues, child/family issues, stress, dependent care, and more.